kiancchen/Vending-Machine/Sprint3Report.md

   - What I will do today: Working on current product, sold product csv report.
   - Do I see any obstacles: None at the moment.
 - Zexuan Long:
-  - What did I do yesterday: Finish product options on main window and write tests for logic part.
+  - What did I do yesterday: Finish Transaction History window on main window and write tests for logic part.
   - What I will do today: Continues write more tests.
   - Do I see any obstacles: None at the moment.
 - Songyin Li: